 The Amalfi Coast is a stunning stretch of coastline in the South of Italy and one of our favorite places to visit in Italy with kids, especially in spring and summer.

-The areas is mostly known for a scenic drive that connects the several towns of this area offering sweeping views over cliffs plunging into the Mediterranean however, there is plenty to do here for kids that does not involve motion sickness inclusive driving!
+The area is mostly known for a scenic drive that connects the several towns of this area offering sweeping views over cliffs plunging into the Mediterranean however, there is plenty to do here for kids that does not involve motion sickness inclusive driving!

 The towns in this area are pretty and welcoming, some with lovely playgrounds and small sandy beaches, and the water is amazing.